CREDENTIALS for Appraisers

 The American Society of Appraisers (ASA) was founded in 1936, considered the largest multi-discipline organization representing appraisers and is one of the eight major appraisal groups that founded The Appraisal Foundation (TAF).

-ASA is comprised of Appraisal Review Management (ARM), appraisers of business, gems and jewelry, machinery and technical specialties, personal property and real property.
+ASA is comprised of Appraisal Review Management (ARM), appraisers of business, gems and jewelry, machinery and technical specialties, personal property, and real property.
+While they are considered the largest appraisal association of them all, the majority of their appraisers fall under the real property and business valuation segments of the appraisal field.

 National Auctioneers Association

 National Auctioneers Association (NAA) was founded in 1949, NAA is the world’s largest professional association dedicated to auction professionals.
-Headquartered in Overland Park, Kansas, the NAA represents the interests of thousands of auction professionals in the United States, Canada and Europe.
+Headquartered in Overland Park, Kansas, the NAA represents the interests of thousands of auction professionals and auctioneers in the United States, Canada, and Europe.

 Personal Property Appraisal